kaabir/kaabir.github.io/_pages/about.md

 - *2019-2020:* Fabrication and Integration of Microfluidic platform for fluorimetric analysis, at the Indian Institute of Technology Delhi, Master's thesis advised by Prof. [Sunil Kumar](https://web.iitd.ac.in/~kumarsunil/)

 # 🎖 Honors and Awards
-- *2023.07:*  French Ministry of Research - Doctoral Research Fellowship 2023-2026
+- *2023.09-2026.09:*  French Ministry of Research - Doctoral Research Fellowship
 - *2020.02:* Mitacs Globalink Research Award, Canada
 - 2018.02: **[Runner Up]** Inter college project on real-time data acquisition and actuation system to mitigate incidents in various environments.

 # 📖 Conferences
-- *2024.10:*  Poster Presentation in **The Cytoskeleton as Active Matter - 818.
-WE-Heraeus-Seminar** at Physikzentrum Bad Honnef, Germany
+- *Sep 30th - Oct 4th, 2024:*  Poster Presentation at [**The Cytoskeleton as Active Matter - 818.
+WE-Heraeus-Seminar**](https://www.we-heraeus-stiftung.de/veranstaltungen/the-cytoskeleton-as-active-matter/) at the Physikzentrum Bad Honnef, Germany